 Through the use of AI, Jane can answer employee questions in real time on the Slack messaging platform.
 For example, if an employee wants to know the company’s holidays, they can simply type in their question, send it to Jane, and receive an immediate response.
 Jane ultimately provides a solution for HR teams struggling with on-demand communication and employee engagement rates.

 This example sets up the multiple ways that AI can provide support in HR transactional work related to holidays, policy interpretation, benefits, and general HR administrative activities.
 This allows HR teams to focus on processes or practices that generate more value to people and the organization as a whole.
-Lastly, AI for HR can be used for more than just answering questions via chatbots—chatbots can be used to gather employee data to make more informed decisions and create more efficient processes that provide clear insights into business.
+Lastly, AI for HR can be used for more than just answering questions via chatbots—chatbots can be used to gather employee data to make more informed decisions and create more efficient processes that provide clear insights into the business.

 AI HR framework